weshebert20/happy-hour/README.md

 The biggest challenge I ran into was getting the information the user searched on the front-end into my back end URL.
 As said before the URL could not include the "key" to had to be stored in a "header" with the URL I wanted to search with what the user put in.
 It created a process of front-end->back-end->externalAPI->back-end->front end with results.
 All while dealing with that URL/Key issue above.
 I ended up creating a function that found the object params I wanted and stored them, then added that function to the post request.

 My other big challenge was making a for loop in the ejs file that went created the board under the search with live information.
 Once I figured it out it all made sense, it just took me awhile to get there.
 I basically had to add ejs IDs to every element on the card deck.

+### More to come

+1.)
+Set up the log-out button
+2.) when a user saves or deletes create a modal that lets the user know its saved or deleted 3.) have the page search my database before resorting the oter API if I already have the id information 4.) add a put if it is demanded of me
+5.) make mocha test